wazuh/wazuh-documentation/source/installation-guide/basic/index.rst

 .. meta::
   :description: Find useful technical documentation about how Wazuh works, suitable for developers and tech enthusiasts.

-This section aims to guide the user through the process of installing Wazuh and `Elastic Stack <https://www.elastic.co/elastic-stack>`_.
+This section aims to guide the user through the process of installing Wazuh.
 In this installation guide the basic license option of Elastic Stack will be used, this includes everything in the Open Source under Apache 2.0 version plus some extra capabilities like core Elastic Stack Security features, Kibana alerting and more.

-One of two types of deployments may be chosen depending on the environment where these components will be installed: :ref:`All-in-one <basic_all_in_one_index>` or a :ref:`Distributed <basic_distributed_index>`.
+One of two types of deployments may be chosen depending on the environment where these components will be installed: :ref:`all-in-one <basic_all_in_one_index>` or a :ref:`distributed <basic_distributed_index>`.

 Wazuh components